Technological developments are moving fast and the expectations and demands of both public authorities and citizens are constantly changing.

 By sharing infrastructure components and by using open standards we ensure that public digitisation does not develop the same components many times, but reuse common components where possible, and by using open standards avoid provider lock-in with proprietary solutions.

-White Paper on a common digital architecture
+Read about the White Paper on a common digital architecture